 This job generally involves meeting the following responsibilities and performing the following duties:

-- Assess patient health by interviewing patients, performing physical examinations, obtaining, updating, and studying medical histories.
+- Assess patient health by interviewing patients, performing physical examinations, updating patient records, and studying medical histories.

 - Provide diagnostic, preventative, and therapeutic health services to patients and family members in the hospital.